 Animals will reveal specific details about their personality, likes and dislikes, habits in their lives with you, and you will recognize most or all of this information.
 Look for change in your animal’s behavior, during, and especially after a session— often an ongoing problem will be come a non-issue, they seem more relaxed and affectionate, or you will notice a knowing look in their eyes.

 Not in my experience.
 All animals are individuals, whether wild, domesticated, or companion.
 I see them as unique beings rather than through the lens of their species’ stereotypes.
 I have worked with all types of animals and am always amazed at their distinct personalities, which shine through their observations and requests.
-For example: Bob the Iguana, who requested his heat lamp be moved to the top of his cage to mimic the sun, and then went on to ask that the brother in the household be more kind to the mother, as his disrespect caused her (and Bob) stress; the pack of wild javelinas who shared that they had been unusually tormented by a pack of coyotes, and whom I then helped relocate after having spent months in the safe haven of my client’s yard; Love the beta fish, who wanted his bowl to be moved out of the lonely, beige living room to a more colorful space where his person spends more of her time.
+For example: Bob the Iguana, who requested his heat lamp be moved to the top of his cage to mimic the sun, and then went on to ask that the brother in the household be more kind to the mother, as his disrespect caused her (and Bob) stress; the pack of wild javelinas who shared that they had been unusually tormented by a pack of coyotes, and whom I then helped relocate after having spent months in the safe haven of my client’s yard; Love the beta fish, who wanted his bowl to be moved out of the lonely living room to a busier space in the home where his person spends more of her time.

 At the beginning of a session, I ask for a list of all the members of your household both animal and human.
 Once I have the names and physical descriptions, I work quickly, holding a larger space of awareness of the whole household, while maintaining a singular focus with one animal.
 The more animals interested in joining the conversation, the less depth we can explore with each.
 If there is a pressing issue or specific problem to solve, we will need a focused period of time with just that animal.